samriffle/Easy-Coinbase-API-BTC-USDC-Trade-Server/README.md

 10) Run the .exe

 Notes
 1) This program is designed to me interrupted by human input.
 It facilitates easy trades hourly, but it is not automated.
+2) This is a hobby project, so if you have more suggestions on how to improve the algorithm please let me know!
+Ill try to commit updates I make as I get to them.

 Credits
 1) https://github.com/rhettre/coinbase-advancedtrade-python